Study

 and all their flock is scattered.

-to make the cities of Judah a desolation,
+It will make the towns of Judah desolate,

-Pour out your wrath on the nations that do not know you,
+25 Pour out your wrath on the nations

-and on the peoples that do not call on your name;
+on the peoples who do not call on your name.

 The Prophet here no doubt speaks in the name of the whole people; for he saw that no one was moved by threatenings, though very grievous and severe; and this mode of speaking must be sufficiently known to us, for it is commonly used by all the prophets.
 They first, addressed the people; but when they saw that they produced no effect, in order to shew their indignation, they speak of themselves as in the presence of God: thus they rebuked the hardness and torpidity of men.
 So now does Jeremiah speak, Woe to me for my bruising!
 He did not grieve on his own account; but, as I have said, he represents the grief which the whole people ought to have felt, which yet they did not feel at all.
 As then they were so stupid, and proudly derided God and his threatenings, the Prophet shews to them, as it were in a mirror, what grievous and bitter lamentation awaited them.